 Kirby Center Protocol Review

 The Kirby Center Protocol Review Committee (PRC) reviews all proposals that utilize the resources of the F.M.
-Kirby Research Center for Functional Brain Imaging at the Kennedy Krieger Institute [insert hyperlink to Kirby Center].
+Kirby Research Center for Functional Brain Imaging at the Kennedy Krieger Institute.
 The members of the PRC have experience and expertise in all areas of functional imaging, including paradigm design, MR imaging, spectroscopy, and EEG methodology.